ellisztamas/1001crosses/05_results/24_single_locus_sims/result_summary.md

 be challenging to get your head around.
 I also want to check how MAF affects things, and that is a bit much with different levels of polygenicity.
+Previous simulations also used GCTA to simulate phenotypes, but this is limited to simple additive models, and for small sample sizes the heritability ends up being only approximate.
 Here I will do some more detailed simulations, but for the case where there is only a single causal locus.